SantoshUpadhye/Enterprise_Data_Science_COVID-19/README.md

     2. Data Understanding and collection through Web Scraping, REST API calls and also pulling data from GitHub.

-    3. Data Processing using libraries from pandas and numpy and checking the data structure on small data.
+    3. Data Processing using libraries like pandas and numpy and checking the data structure on small data.

-    4. Building a model of on the small data-set, to get the feel of the final product.
+    4. Building a model on the small data-set, to get the feel of the final product.
 Creating the dashboard to know how the end product should look like.

-    5. Data preparation for the whole data.
+    5. Complete processed data-set preparation.

     6. Calculation of Doubling Rate.
-Calculation of filtered values for both Confirmed cases and Doubling Rate.
+Calculation of filtered values for Confirmed cases and Doubling Rate.

-    7. Forcasting of the cases using Facebook prophet.
+    7. Forecasting of the cases using Facebook prophet.

     8. Using the processed data to build a SIR model.